-This definition of SUIP only applies to the uniform annual general charge as the Council does not set a fixed charge for any other rates.
+This definition of SUIP applies to the uniform annual general charge when used and to all to fixed rates.

 Targeted rates

 The following table summarises the types of targeted rate, the group of activities or activity funded by that targeted rate together with the matters and factors of the targeted rates.